vrcalip-pixel/larc-convenings/README.md

 Two things in `index.html` need attention:

 1. **Remove the draft banner.** Delete the `<div class="draft-banner">` near the top of `<body>`.
 It reads *"Draft — for internal review · not for distribution."*
-2. **Add the contact form URL.** In the Resources section, the "Questions & Inquiries" card links to `#`.
-Replace it with the Google Form URL.
+2. **Confirm the contact form is wired up.** The "Questions & Inquiries" card and the "Ask a question" button both point to `contact.html`.
+That page posts to a Google Apps Script endpoint — see `docs/CONTACT-FORM-SETUP.md`.
+Load the `/exec` URL in a browser and check the `version` field before launch.

 Also confirm the four logo files exist in `assets/`.
 If any are missing, see the next section.